patrickm663/bayesian-neural-networks/README.md

 - The above is subject to change as the neural network re-evaulated and the method is extended to the BNN results.
 - Further exploratory work will be added to compare traditional methods (e.g. Lee-Carter) and BNN extensions to tradtional methods.
 - These approaches will also be stress-tested over different mortality datasets (Ireland is being used at the moment).

+# Data

+The data is Irish mortality data from 1950-2020, sourced from https://mortality.org.